Gold is the traditional safe haven in volatile markets. But silver prices tend to rise even faster on a percentage basis – and so do silver stocks.

 Best-Performing Silver Stock #6: SSR Mining (SSRM)

 SSR Mining (SSRM), formerly Silver Standard Resources, is an established intermediate gold-silver producer and exploration company, with operations throughout North and South America.
 While the company has become more gold focused in recent years, it’s still heavily involved in silver production through its Puna (Argentina) mine, and through its San Luis and Pitarrilla (Mexico) development projects, as well as through its Amisk (Canada) exploration project.
-In the last quarter, the firm reported a 123% revenue increase and a 52% increase in per-share earnings based partly on easy year-ago comparisons, but also because of solid mining performance.
+In the last quarter, the firm reported a 307% revenue increase based partly on an easy year-ago comparison, but also because of solid mining performance.
 Analysts expect around 70% revenue growth and a 37% EPS growth in full-year 2021.
 Meanwhile, the firm’s free cash flow generation has allowed it to exceed its shareholder return goals and supplement its existing $44 million-per-year base dividend with a sizable share buyback program of up to $150 million.
 It’s a solid silver story.

 Best-Performing Silver Stock #5: Pan American Silver (PAAS)

 Pan American Silver (PAAS) is one of the world’s largest silver producers with mines and exploration projects in Mexico, Peru, Bolivia and Argentina.
-The stock took a hit during last year’s coronavirus-related panic, and while it rebounded strongly after the March 2020 low, it’s currently below last year’s August high of 40.
-Continued Covid-related problems at some of its South America operations, as well as problems at its La Colorada mine in Mexico, led to disappointing first-quarter 2021 sales and production numbers (although the company expects improvement in the next few quarters).
-Looking ahead, analysts see revenue increasing 78% and 54% in Q2 and Q3, respectively, while the bottom line is expected to rise 19% and 14%, respectively, in the coming quarters.
+The stock took a hit during last year’s coronavirus-related panic, and while it rebounded strongly after the March 2020 low, it’s currently well below last year’s August high of 40.
+Continued Covid-related problems at some of its South America operations, as well as problems at its La Colorada mine in Mexico, led to disappointing first-quarter 2021 sales and production numbers (although the company bounced back quite nicely in the second quarter, with 53% revenue growth and 253% EPS growth).
+For the year, analysts foresee 30% revenue growth and 7.7% EPS growth, though those estimates look modest now.
 Pan American also recently declared a dividend of 7 cents per share, continuing its commitment to returning capital to its shareholders.

 Best-Performing Silver Stock #4: MAG Silver (MAG)